-Management monitored rolling forecasts of the liquidity reserve and cash and cash equivalents (Note 20) of the Group on the basis of expected cash flows.
+Management monitored rolling forecasts of the liquidity reserve (comprising the undrawn borrowing facilities below) and cash and cash equivalents (Note 21) of the Group on the basis of expected cash flows.
 This was generally carried out at local level in the operating companies of the Group in accordance with practice and limits set by the Group.
 These limits varied by location to take into account the liquidity of the market in which the entity operated.
 In addition, the liquidity management policy of the Group involved projecting cash flows in major currencies and considering the level of liquid assets necessary to meet these, monitoring balance sheet liquidity ratios against internal and external regulatory requirements and maintaining debt financing plans.